What Is a Vocational School? And What Does It Offer?

 Simply put, vocational schools can often be defined by how they approach training busy adults who want to enter fast-growing industries in the quickest and most pragmatic way possible.

 And there are clear advantages to a vocational education.
 Research has shown that post-secondary students who earn degrees in vocational fields of study are more likely to be employed full-time six years after beginning their education.
-In fact, one study showed that 85 percent of former students who earned a technical or career-based associate's degree had full-time jobs compared to only 73.3 percent of those who earned a more general academic one.
-And the percentage was also higher for students who attained a career-focused bachelor's degree (88.3 percent vs. 82.6 percent).1
+In fact, data from the National Center for Education Statistics shows that 86 percent of former students who earned a technical or career-based associate degree had full-time jobs compared to only 79 percent of those who earned a more general academic one.
+And the percentage was also higher for students who attained a career-focused bachelor's degree (89 percent vs. 83 percent).

 As you can see, there are definite benefits to receiving vocational training: You can choose from more vocations than you might expect.
 You may have better employment outcomes.
 And you'll learn in a way that targets your real-world needs.
-(Check out this article about the value of vocational education to discover even more advantages.)
 So if you are already thinking, "I'm ready to find colleges near me," then you're ahead of the game.
 You just need to find the right program from among many possible colleges, universities, and trade schools.
 Programs that fit your aspirations might be offered at a school near you.

 Unlock Your Potential